-A spot observation generally consists of a 10- to 15-minute class visit of in-person or virtual instruction by a certified evaluator (typically, a principal or assistant principal).
-While the minimum is 10 minutes, evaluators may observe longer to gain additional perspective.
+A spot observation generally consists of a 10 to 15 minute class visit of in-person or virtual instruction by a certified appraiser (typically, a principal or assistant principal).
+While the minimum is 10 minutes, appraisers may observe longer to gain additional perspective.
 A spot observation focuses on the eight (8) Indicators from Domains 2 and 3.

-How many spot observations will I receive in 2020-2021?
+How many spot observations will I receive in 2022-2023?